Empowering the next Generation

 The International Labor Organization (ILO) estimates that by 2030, 24 million jobs worldwide could be created by the green economy alone.
 And while green jobs are on the rise across industries, Black talent is still underrepresented throughout the green economy.
 This is an environmental justice concern.

 The Hazel M. Johnson Fellowship Program focuses on increasing opportunities for emerging leaders of color to learn about, engage with, and enter the environmental and climate sectors with adequate funding, mentorship, and community building.
-The Fellowship is designed to attract and support Black women and gender-expansive rising juniors, rising seniors, and recent college graduates with demonstrated interest in pursuing a career in the environmental and/or climate sectors.
+The Fellowship uplifts Black women and gender-expansive people as well as others, who are rising juniors, rising seniors, and recent college graduates with demonstrated interest in pursuing a career in the environmental and/or climate sectors.

 Fellowship program Dates